tldr-pages/tldr/pages/common/pueue-parallel.md

 > Set the amount of allowed parallel tasks.

-- set the number of tasks allowed to run in parallel in the default group.
+- Set the number of tasks allowed to run in parallel in the default group:

 `pueue parallel {{number of parallel tasks}}`

-- set the number of tasks allowed to run in parallel in a specific group.
+- Set the number of tasks allowed to run in parallel in a specific group:

 `pueue parallel -g {{group name}} {{number of parallel tasks}}`